alvaroMaleno/read-countries-api/README.md

 ### What is this repository for? ###

-* API to get static stocks information
+* API to get static country information
 * Version 0

 ### Dependencies ###